 Burger King’s ability to keep its position as one of the biggest players in the quick service/fast food restaurant industry is partly based on the business strategic balance shown in this SWOT analysis.
 The SWOT analysis model examines the strengths, weaknesses, opportunities and threats most significant to the firm.
 As a food service business, Burger King must use its strengths to compete against giants like McDonald’s.
 In addition, the company must consider the threats and risks linked to the global fast food restaurant market.
 It is expectable that Burger King will remain one of the major players in this market.

-This SWOT analysis of Burger King indicates the company’s need for diversification, quality enhancement, and product innovation.
+This SWOT analysis of Burger King indicates the company’s need for product diversification, quality enhancement, and product innovation.

 Burger King’s Strengths (Internal Strategic Factors)